Equipment Loan Program

 Durable Medical Equipment (DME) is any equipment that provides therapeutic benefits to a person in need because of certain medical conditions and/or illnesses.
 This equipment is meant to be durable enough to withstand repetitive use.
 DME includes, but is not limited to, wheelchairs (manual and electric), transport chairs, patient lifts, and ramps.

-The ALS Association collaborates with DME companies to provide their services to people living with ALS.
-The following companies manage the loaner equipment throughout Florida and have specialists knowledgeable about the progressive equipment needs of the ALS community:
+The ALS Association collaborates with five DME companies to provide their services to people living with ALS.
+Reliable MedicalBayCare HomeCare, Options Mobility, Ability Medical Supply and NuMotion manage the loaner equipment throughout Florida and have specialists knowledgeable about the progressive equipment needs of the ALS community and provide temporary loaner equipment to Florida residents in need with a verified diagnosis of ALS.

 Contact us for help navigating the insurance system to obtain durable medical equipment and/or to arrange for loaner equipment.
 They may also be able to assist you with additional questions or concerns you may have regarding your equipment needs.
-Out-of-state patients may obtain resources for rental equipment by emailing care services at southeastcareserv@als.org.
+Out-of-state patients may obtain resources for rental equipment by emailing care services at [email protected].

 PLEASE NOTE: Equipment safety is our number one priority.
 Please consult your physical or occupational therapist before buying or using any medical equipment and/or ask us to help assess your equipment needs.
 To avoid unnecessary injuries, people living with ALS and caregiver(s) should receive training from a physical or occupational therapist on how to safely and properly use each piece of equipment.